brettmrice/orion-nebula/README.md

 Source image from the press release: [Hubble's Sharpest View of the Orion Nebula](https://hubblesite.org/contents/media/images/2006/01/1826-Image.html?news=true)

-Utilizing [OpenSeadragon](https://openseadragon.github.io/)an open-source, web-based viewer for high-resolution zoomable images, implemented in pure JavaScript, for desktop and mobile.
+Utilizing [OpenSeadragon](https://openseadragon.github.io/) an open-source, web-based viewer for high-resolution zoomable images, implemented in pure JavaScript, for desktop and mobile.